grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 channel.When(c => c.Send(invalidData)).Throw(exceptionFromChannel);
 ```

-Note that the place where we configure the mock to throw an exception is the `//GIVEN` section.
-This is because any mock pre-configuration is our assumption.
-By pre-canning the method outcome in this case, we say "given that channel for some reason rejects this data".
+Note that the place where I configure the mock to throw an exception is the `//GIVEN` section.
+This is because any predefined mock behavior is my assumption.
+By pre-canning the method outcome in this case, I say "given that channel for some reason rejects this data".

 Now that we have the full Statement code, we can get rid of the `Assert.True(false)` assertion.
 The full Statement looks like this: